rdimitrov/sessions/README.md

 ---

-**The Gorilla project has been archived, and is no longer under active maintainenance.
+**This is a fork of the original gorilla/sessions package, which is no longer maintained.
 You can read more here: https://github.com/gorilla#gorilla-toolkit**
 ---

 gorilla/sessions provides cookie and filesystem sessions and infrastructure for